jaredtjahjadi/R.O.B/README.md

 # Notes
 Unfortunately, this bot does not yet have a dedicated hosting server.
 In other words, it will not be online 24/7.
 You are welcome to clone, build, and compile the code provided in this repository.
-However, help will not be provided.

 # Support
 Support server: TBA